maniaplanet/documentation/dedicated-server/xmlrpc/xml-rpc-scripts.md

 * Data : Nothing
 * Example : []
 * Note : This callback is sent at the end of the warm up

+### LibXmlRpc_Callbacks
+* Data : An array with the name of all the available callbacks
+* Example : ["LibXmlRpc_EndWarmUp", "LibXmlRpc_EndMatch", ...]
+* Note : This callback is sent when the script receives the `LibXmlRpc_ListCallbacks` trigger.
+* Version : available since XmlRpc.Script.txt_v2014-10-14

+### LibXmlRpc_CallbackHelp
+* Data : An array with name of the callback and its documentation
+* Example : ["LibXmlRpc_EndWarmUp", "Documentation about LibXmlRpc_EndWarmUp"]
+* Note : This callback is sent when the script receives the `LibXmlRpc_GetCallbackHelp` trigger.
+* Version : available since XmlRpc.Script.txt_v2014-10-14

+### LibXmlRpc_BlockedCallbacks
+* Data : An array with name of the blocked callbacks.
+* Example : ["LibXmlRpc_EndWarmUp", "LibXmlRpc_OnShoot", "LibXmlRpc_BeginTurn"]
+* Note : This callback is sent when the script receives the `LibXmlRpc_ListBlockedCallbacks` trigger.
+* Version : available since XmlRpc.Script.txt_v2014-10-14

 ### UI_Properties
 * Data : An xml string with the Trackmania ui properties.
 Check the [documentation]({{ site.docurl }}/creation/maniascript/libraries/library-ui.html) for more information.